Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

 the old windows of the posadas 2 glancing eyes a lattice hid for her lover to kiss the iron and the wineshops half open at night and the castanets and the night we missed the boat at Algeciras the watchman going about serene with his lamp and O that awful deepdown torrent O and the sea the sea crimson sometimes like fire and the glorious sunsets and the figtrees in the Alameda gardens yes and all the queer little streets and the pink and blue and yellow houses and the rosegardens and the jessamine and geraniums and cactuses and Gibraltar as a girl where I was a Flower of the mountain yes when I put the rose in my hair like the Andalusian girls used or shall I wear a red yes and how he kissed me under the Moorish wall and I thought well as well him as another and then I asked him with my eyes to ask again yes and then he asked me would I yes to say yes my mountain flower and first I put my arms around him yes and drew him down to me so he could feel my breasts all perfume yes and his heart was going like mad and yes I said yes I will Yes.

-This novel has been described as 'a beast of a book' and 'the ultimate Modernist work of fiction' and 'A great riddle or maze.
+This novel has been described as "a beast of a book," "the ultimate Modernist work of fiction," and "A great riddle or maze.
 An amalgamation of gods.
-Obscure pun-drenched birdtongue, strangest little song you’ll ever damn hear.'
+Obscure pun-drenched birdtongue, strangest little song you’ll ever damn hear."

 Joyce worked his way towards this novel, digging into his psyche to produce a book some claim the internet was created for!
 It has a cult status.
-A minority say that only an Irishman (or woman) can truly get the most out of FW, by wringing it out loud in a thick brogue, in the middle of Dublin at 3am.
+Some say that only an Irishman (or woman) can truly get the gist of Finnegan's Wake by wringing it out loud in a thick brogue at 3 a.m.

 Don't expect a straightforward journey if you decide to read this book.
-This is a mountain under the sea, at night, with a storm overhead, strange wriggling alien-like creatures floating into your mind, into your ears, out of your eyes and back again.
-There is a refuge on this mountain which could take decades to find.
-Even then it could be an illusion.
+It is a mountain under the sea, at night, with a storm overhead; wriggling, alien-like creatures float into your mind, into your ears, out of your eyes, and back again.
+If there is refuge on this mountain, it could take decades to find, and even then, it could be an illusion.

 Sniffer of carrion, premature gravedigger, seeker of the nest of evil in the bosom of a good word, you, who sleep at our vigil and fast for our feast, you with your dislocated reason, have cutely foretold, a jophet in your own absence, by blind poring upon your many scalds and burns and blisters, impetiginous sore and pustules, by the auspices of that raven cloud, your shade, and by the auguries of rooks in parlament, death with every disaster, the dynamitisation of colleagues, the reducing of records to ashes, the levelling of all customs by blazes, the return of a lot of sweetempered gunpowdered didst unto dudst but it never stphruck your mudhead’s obtundity (O hell, here comes our funeral!
 O pest, I’ll miss the post!) that the more carrots you chop, the more turnips you slit, the more murphies you peel, the more onions you cry over, the more bullbeef you butch, the more mutton you crackerhack, the more potherbs you pound, the fiercer the fire and the longer your spoon and the harder you gruel with more grease to your elbow the merrier fumes your new Irish stew.